 We all know about Facebook’s ability to “Like” something, right?
 The simple click of the thumbs up button that can signify anything from agreement, to a sign that the post has been seen and read, and even to mark attendance to a family gathering or event.
 (Admittedly, not that last one so much recently.)

 So, it comes as no surprise that many virtual training platforms have adopted a similar approach.

-By including ‘emotes’ in their list of training tools, participants are given a way of communicating with other participants and the trainer without using words.
+By including ‘emoji’ in their list of training tools, participants are given a way of communicating with other participants and the trainer without using words.

-For example, on Microsoft Teams, there is a whole host of emotes that can be used, including a check, cross, hot beverage and go faster stripes.
+For example, on Microsoft Teams, there is a whole host of emoji that can be used, including a check, cross, hot beverage and go faster stripes.

 This is great for introverts who don’t want to interrupt the whole session in order to steal a bathroom break for example.
-By simply clicking on the emote, they let their participants and trainer know what is going on.
+By simply clicking on their chosen emoji, they can let their fellow participants and trainer know what is going on.

 Likewise, instead of using the polls, trainers can use the training tools to check understanding; “Click the check if you are ready to continue.”